leostera/Expresso/README.md

 ```
 watch: Yes
 files:
-- tests/assets/folder/*.coffee
+- tests/assets/folder/**
 join: joint
 ```

-Turns into a watcher that joins all the coffee files in that directory into one exported js file named joint in the same directory.
+Turns into a watcher that joins all the coffee files in that directory (and subdirectories) into one exported js file named joint in the same directory.

 ### Order files